EthanHolleman/gerrie-osimowicz/content/memorial-info/_index.md

 ---
-title: 'Memorial information'
+title: 'Memorial service information'
 layout: 'single'
 menu:
   main:
-    name: "Memorial information"
+    name: "Memorial service"
-    weight: 1
+    weight: 2
 ---

+# Date and time

+To be a announced.

 # Location

-This is where it is happening
+To be a announced.

 # Virtual attendance

-Log on here
+The memorial service will be available virtually [at this link](https://youtu.be/Cy2xt_3weKQ).
+You will only need a web browser to watch.

+Please contact Ethan Holleman at 8479225317 or etholleman@ucdavis.edu if you are experiencing any problems or have questions on how to view the service.